Wharncliffe Regional YHOA Superleague Event

 4. The owner of the house being wrongly abusive to the 11 cars parked just outside the factory car park.
 This isn't his land but the factory's.
 We weren't preventing any access issues.
 The police had been informed prior to the event and I called them out.
 They arrived just as the last car moved.
 The police asked him to call them in future rather than threaten us.
 We all agreed to close the incident raised.
 I am sorry to those who were verbally abused and thank you for treading lightly with him.

 5. I was very sorry to hear a young SYO lad was bitten by a dog.
 The dog owner should have come to the finish.
 Our first aider treated the boy and his Dad was going to take him to the hospital.
 Due to the other incidents I am unsure of the latest status here.
 This needs to be followed up.

-Wharncliffe is a tough area, both physically and technically, and with good course planning can provide an excellent orienteering challenge.More details about Wharncliffe Woods...
+Wharncliffe is a tough area, both physically and technically and with good course planning provides an excellent orienteering challenge.More details about Wharncliffe Woods...